wobyjs/use/docs/hooks/useBoolean.md

 # useBoolean

-A hook specifically designed for managing boolean state with additional utility functions.
+A hook for managing boolean state with utility functions.

 ## Usage